FAQ - Braxia Health

 • Pregnancy

-• Medical contraindications to ketamine (e.g. epilepsy)
+• Medical contraindications to the molecule (e.g. epilepsy)

 • Patients that are over 275 lbs.

-• Patients who do not adhere to Braxia Health protocol with respect to chaperoning during visit and post-discharge
+• Patients who do not adhere to Braxia Health protocol with respect to chaperoning during the visit and post-discharge

 • Any patient who does not have a community MRP will not be accepted for assessment or any procedure at Braxia Health.